PixelgenTechnologies/pixelator/DEVELOPERS.md

 ```

 The code necessary to run these tests are defined in `src/pixelator/test_utils`, and it allows you
-to run a pipeline of all commands using pytest.
+to run a pipeline of all commands using `pytest`.

 Tests can be easily defined in YAML files.
 See `tests/integration/test_small_D21.yaml` for an example.